-The Myanmar financial sector has taken great strides in the past year.
-As of 2015, the Central Bank of Myanmar had granted nine banking licenses to foreign banks, followed by four additional licenses in 2016 including the State Bank of India.
-Additionally, FMO, the Dutch development bank, as well as the OPIC, have both given substantial loans to onshore projects in the past year.
+In the past year, these licenced foreign banks are very active in Myanmar.
+Furthermore, FMO, the Dutch development bank, as well as the OPIC, (which are from offshore) have both given substantial loans to onshore projects in the past year.

 Still, financing in Myanmar is not without its challenges.
-The primary difficulty in obtaining financing in Myanmar is adequately securing the financing.
+The primary difficulty in obtaining financing in Myanmar is adequately securing it.
 Under Myanmar law, the usual forms of security are available, such as mortgages over immovable property, security over receivables, pledges over bank accounts and shares, guarantees, and others.
 For such security interests to be enforceable, strict stamp duty and registration requirements must be followed.
 Ultimately, any enforcement of an onshore security would be done through the courts of Myanmar, which can be slow and unpredictable.